Last Updated on

-Now that you are ready to share your art to the world, let’s talk about some different marketing strategies for artists that will help you to build your following.
+Now that you are ready to share your art with the world, let’s talk about some different marketing strategies for artists that will help you to build your following.

 Know Your Strengths and Weaknesses

-You will come across many tips for selling art but one of the most important tips is to know your strengths and weaknesses.
+You will come across many tips for selling art but one of the most important visual art marketing plan tips is to acknowledge your strengths and weaknesses.